Hassan Maatouk: 2011–12: First season in the UAE Pro League

 On 27 September 2011, it was announced that Maatouk had completed a loan deal to UAE Pro League side Ajman worth $180,000.
 He later said in an interview that during a match played for the Lebanon national team, against the United Arab Emirates on 6 September 2011, Ajman's coach was present and showed interest in signing him.

-During the 2011–12 season he scored six goals for his club, as well as a brace on his debut, on 10 October 2011, in a UAE League Cup match against Al-Nasr.
+During the 2011–12 season he scored six goals in 21 matches for his club, including as a brace on his debut, on 10 October 2011, in a UAE League Cup match against Al-Nasr.
 His first league goal, however, came on 3 December of the same year, against Dubai in a 3–1 away win.
 On 4 January 2012, Maatouk's first UAE Pro League brace came against Sharjah in a 3–1 win, when he scored in the first minutes of both halves.

 In 2012 his performances attracted the attention of various European teams, such as French Ligue 1 clubs Olympique Marseille, Ajaccio, and Nice, and German Bundesliga club Borussia Dortmund.

 Emirates and Al-Shaab

 2012–13: Second season in the UAE Pro League

 On 18 June 2012, it was announced that Maatouk had signed a one-year loan with Emirates Club for $800,000.
 His former club Ajman had been unable to pay the $500,000 fee that Ahed asked to renew the loan deal.
 He played one game in the promotion/relegation play-offs, in a 2–1 defeat to Sharjah on 14 September.
 As Emirates Club finished in last place in the play-off group, they were relegated to the UAE First Division.

 Maatouk moved to Al-Shaab on 27 September on a one-year loan for an undisclosed fee.
-He scored four league goals for the team during the 2012–13 season.
+He scored four league goals in 25 matches for the team during the 2012–13 season.
 He also scored two League Cup goals, one of which was against Al-Nasr on 16 January 2013, Maatouk's third against them in the competition.